mariadb-corporation/MaxScale/Documentation/Tutorials/MySQL-Replication-Connection-Routing-Tutorial.md

 As with the password definition in the server either plain text or encrypted passwords may be used.

-The final stage in the configuration is to add the option service which is used by the maxadmin command to connect to MaxScale for monitoring and administration purposes.
+The final stage in the configuration is to add the option service which is used by the maxadmin command to connect to MariaDB MaxScale for monitoring and administration purposes.
 This creates a service section and a listener section.

 ```
 [CLI]